-M. Katherine Banks, vice chancellor and dean of engineering at Texas A&M University, has appointed Dr. Mark Lawley head of the Department of Industrial and Systems Engineering.
-The appointment of Lawley, who has been serving as interim head of the department, is effective June 1.
+Dr. M. Katherine Banks, vice chancellor and dean of engineering, has appointed Dr. Michael J. McShane head of the Department of Biomedical Engineering at Texas A&M University.
+The appointment will be effective June 1.

 When biomedical researchers have a technology they believe can help patients, they want to get it into the clinic as soon as possible.
 However, some therapies that look promising in the lab are challenging to “scale up” and produce in sufficient quantities to test in a larger group, or eventually make broadly available to patients.

 Two students have recently received awards for their research and co-curricular activities.
 Scott Wilson, a former student in the Department of Biomedical engineering at Texas A&M University, received the Graduate Student Award for Excellence in Research-Master’s, and Dr. Charles W. Peak, a doctoral student in biomedical engineering, received the Buck Weirus Spirit Award, both from the Association of Former Students (AFS).
 Both work in a laboratory in the department under assistant professor, Dr. Akhilesh Garharwar.